Aseity: Meaning

-As a part of this belief, an aseitous God is said to be incapable of changing (see Hebrews 13:8) Changing implies development.
+As a part of this belief, an aseitous God is said to be incapable of changing (see Hebrews 13:8).
+Changing implies development.
 Since God was, and is, and is to be the Absolute Perfection, there is no need to change: he is αὐτουσία (unchanged: Gregory of Nyssa), actus purus and ipsum esse subsistens (Thomas Aquinas).

 Many (Thomas Aquinas, for instance) have also thought that aseity implies divine simplicity: that God has no parts of any kind (whether spatial, temporal, or abstract), since complexes depend on their individual parts, with none of which they are identical.
-Classical theists have often drawn a further implication: that God is without emotion or is "impassible": because, it is said, emotion implies standing as patient (pass-) to some agent – i.e., dependence.
-This is so because, although God has created everything, he is not in dependence on his creation.
+Classical theists have often drawn a further implication: that God is without emotion or is "impassible".
+This is because, it is said, emotion implies standing as patient (pass-) to some agent – i.e., dependence.
+This is so because, although God has created everything, he is not dependent on his creation.

 Philosophical considerations

 Whether this being should be described as God turns on whether the label 'Creator' is a rigid designator of God.
 Given that most theists believe all that is not God to be brought about by God, and that many (for example, St. Thomas Aquinas) argue from the non-aseity of the universe to the existence of God, this problem is highly theoretical.
 There is also a possible threat to divine aseity by the existence of abstract objects, a threat that philosopher William Lane Craig attempts to provide reconciliations for in his book, God Over All.
 John states that "All things came into being through him, and without him not one thing came into being".
 The aorist tense implies that everything that exists (other than God) came into being at some time in the past.
 This verse carries the weighty metaphysical implication that there are no eternal entities apart from God, eternal either in the sense of existing atemporally or of existing sempiternally.
-Rather everything that exists, with the exception of God Himself, is the product of temporal becoming.
+Rather everything that exists, except God Himself, is the product of temporal becoming.

 Aseity has also been criticized as logically incompatible with the concept of God as a being or with God as existing.
 Furthermore, it can be argued that for the notion of aseity not to be logically circular or inconsistent, the supposed entity to which it applies would have to be identified with its properties, instead of instantiating, exemplifying or having its properties, and would therefore be a nonsentient force or potential of indeterminate vitality (see monad).
 This seems to contradict the notion that God is a person or a causal agent, for persons or agents are not properties (or complexes of properties).

 Schopenhauer attributes Aseity (self-dependent) to will, as the only being by and of itself, apart from causal relationships.